navjeetdoad/A-Star-Algorithm-Visualizer/README.md

 Press the SPACE Key to start the traversal between the 2 points. <br />
 Press the C Key to clear the board. <br />

-An example of the capabilities of this program are shown below:
+An example of the program is shown below.

 ![](pathfinding.gif)

+As we can see, the program searches from the start point to the end point, traversing around any walls in the way in order to find the shortest path.